 (contractual quantities based on requests for same by CVWD and DWA) with no reliability factors being applied.
 The "Probable Table A Water Allocation" is the currently existing Table A Water Allocation.
 The MWD reliability factor was formerly applied to the Probable Table A Allocation column to reflect the long-term average with probable recalls by MWD, pursuant to the remaining years of the 2003 Exchange Agreement and its implementation.
-The "Probable Table A Water Delivery" is based on 62% reliability of the probable Table A Water allocation.
+The "Probable Table A Water allocation.